-NOTE: As of right now, tours for 2020 have finished.
-Keep an eye on the Jury Lands News Page for future dates.
+NOTE: As of right now, tours for 2022 are running until October 10th but the schedule is subject to change.
+Keep an eye on the Jury Lands website for full details.

 As I mentioned earlier, park on Sprucewood Crescent as this is where the Ehrenwort Trail begins.
 Follow the gravel path and you’ll first reach the dam.
 As the Bowmanville Boys Training School was conceived as a self-sufficient site, farming was part of the training boys received and they assisted with producing food for the school.
 This dam helped generate power for the site.
 Cross it and in just a few metres you’ll arrive at the Camp 30 site.